 But every time you withhold your close attention from another person when they are talking, you make them feel valueless and they will lose their self-confidence.
 If you do this in the presence of others, you convey to the others that the person speaking is of no importance.
 You start to create a negative downward spiral that can lead to unhappiness and disaffection in a workplace.

-Thank you for reading this article on simple ways to motivate employees by building self-esteem and self-confidence in others.
+Thank you for reading this article on simple ways to motivate employees by building self-esteem and self-confidence.
+Did you know SMART Goals are another great way to inspire your team?
 Do you have any employee recognition methods that have worked for you?
 Please share with others and comment below!

 About Brian Tracy — Brian is recognized as the top sales training and personal success authority in the world today.
 He has authored more than 60 books and has produced more than 500 audio and video learning programs on sales, management, business success and personal development, including worldwide bestseller The Psychology of Achievement.
 Brian's goal is to help you achieve your personal and business goals faster and easier than you ever imagined.
 You can follow him on Google+, Twitter, Facebook, Pinterest, Linkedin and Youtube.